Supporting copy for the Request Service call out button.

 Understand if your steering is off, or you make a turn too fast, or if you break the rules of the road, your instructor may have to grab the wheel and/or use their brake.
 They are doing this to keep you safe, and to prevent an accident.
 We understand some students may be perfectionists and not like this, or have an adverse reaction to it, but you must understand that we're trying to teach you the fundamentals and prevent a crash.
 In rare cases, a student may cry after this happens, but you must learn to shake it off because driving is totally different than schoolwork on a chrome-book.
 Driving is different for everyone, and for some students (it takes lots of practice) to move up the ladder.
 Driving is no different than learning to play the piano or flute, hit a baseball or softball, shoot a basketball or learning how to ice skate.
 Some people are just naturals, and others need lots of practice.
 We sometimes see these discrepancies within the same family among siblings.

-What kind of written test will be used at the end of the 8-hour academic class?
+-What kind of written test will be used at the end of the 8-hour academic class?
 The test will be multiple choice and true/false and an 80% is required for a passing grade.
-All students must have the same test, and no assistance is allowed, so I.E.P. or 504 plans are not used at Wichita Driving School or at the DMV.
+Kansas statutes and regulations mandate all students must have the same test, and no assistance is allowed, so I.E.P. or 504 plans are not used at Wichita Driving School or at the DMV.
 The best resource to prepare for our test is our Study Guide.
 Since academic abilities vary among students, we just advise all students to work on the study guide -in advance to prepare for class.
 If you don't have a chance to work on it in advance, please arrive to class early, so you can complete a portion of it before we start the eight-hour session.

 Wichita Driving School also has a